HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 In a terminal window the above command yields the **output** below.
-However, the output may differ slightly if using Jupyter Notebooks:
+However, this output may differ slightly if using Jupyter Notebooks:

 ```
           TCP        EEBO     VID  \